 Advisors can be highly intuitive, but they are not mind readers.
 Come prepared to share your goals, and ask specifically how they’ve helped others achieve those same goals.

-4. “What kind of clientele do you work with?”
+6. “What kind of clients do you typically work with?”

 You may feel like you’re breaking some forbidden rule asking about other clientele, but it’s one of the most important questions you can ask!